Zybax/Soundcloud-Synthwave-App/README.md

 ## Soundcloud tracks not working?

-Well basically soundcloud is not giving anymore keys for their public api, to be honest this is not even my key...
+Well... basically soundcloud is not giving anymore keys for their public api, to be honest this is not even my key...

 and a bunch of people are using it too, which means... there is a big chance that the key has already reached the daily request limit when you were trying to listen to something.

-A shame indeed...
+A shame indeed, although i might be able to provide a second key.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).